elliotte/CV/README.md

 Edward Elliott
 ==
-Full-stack web developer based in Belfast, seeking a developer position and new challenge to further my skillsets.
+Full-stack web developer based in Belfast.

 Advocate and practitioner of TDD with a love for clean, simple and structured code.

 Friendly and outgoing, and believe I can adapt quickly and work effectively with new teams.
-Enjoy jumping into projects and building solutions with people.
+Enjoy jumping into projects and building solutions with people based on customer user experience.

 Web Development Skills
 ==